TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 <br>

-At some point, I realised that headings / titles were a crutch to me.
+At some point, I realised that headings / titles were my crutch.

 All of my writing followed the same sort of structure and it became boring and repetitive.
 So with [No more titles](https://www.todepond.com/wikiblogarden/my-wikiblogarden/no-more-titles/), I decreed that I wouldn't use titles anymore, and I stuck to it / I went cold turkey for a long time.
 I didn't use any titles or subtitles on any post, even though this means you can't even click on those posts because there's no title to click.